abrahamclose/City-Games/README.md

   in your browser
     open http://localhost:5000/
       (may be different than 5000 if you have something running at 5000 so pay attention to ouput of prior command)

+  if need access to firebird, send email to amclose@ad.unc.edu.
+You will be added as an owner to the firestore db.